hive-discover/hive-discover/README.md

 We can also request all votes by an account and therefore we can compare the liked content with all other posts.
 As a result we get similar content like they voted on.
 How this is done technically can be found in our [Backend-Repo](https://github.com/hive-discover/Hive-Discover-Backend).

+### License of our software:
+All projects/files and repos that are open-sourced through this GitHub Account are licensed under the [**MIT Licence**](https://choosealicense.com/licenses/mit/).

 <br/><br/>
 <br/><br/>